Porsche 718: Formula Two

 Porsche made their F2 debut with victories at Reims and AVUS in 1958.
 In 1959 other RSK's were converted for single seater racing and at the XV B.A.R.C.
 '200' at Aintree in 1960 Porsche scored a 1–2–3 victory with Stirling Moss, Jo Bonnier and Graham Hill all in 718s.
 The feat was repeated again later in the year at the race at Zeltweg, Austria.

 Formula One

 Formula One switched to a 1.5-litre formula in 1961 and Porsche entered three 718s for Dan Gurney, Hans Herrmann and Jo Bonnier.
 Gurney scored three 2nd places (France, Italy and United States) taking him to 4th place in the Drivers' Championship.
-For 1962, Porsche entered a new car, the Porsche 804 in Formula One.
+The 4-cylinder engine and the chassis were outdated, though.
+For the 1962 Formula One season, Porsche entered a new car, the 8-cylinder Porsche 804.

 Carel Godin de Beaufort, a privateer, entered a 718 in F1 between 1961 and 1964.
 He was killed driving his 718 during practice for the 1964 German Grand Prix at the Nürburgring.